democracymanifesto.com

 7) agreement

-by using this site or participating in democracy manifesto spaces, you agree to follow this code of conduct.
+by using this site or participating in democracy manifesto spaces, you agree to follow these community standards.

 Copyright © 2026 democracy Manifesto - All Rights Reserved.